mustafa-ahmed-009/mustafa-ahmed-009/README.md

 # Hi there, I'm Mustafa Ahmed Abdelfattah 👋

 I'm a passionate software developer with a strong focus on building scalable, user-friendly applications.
-I specialize in **Flutter development**, **clean architecture**, and **embedded systems**.
+I specialize in **Flutter development**, and **embedded systems**.
 Welcome to my GitHub profile!

 ---